Carnival Celebrations In The Caribbean: The Complete 2023 Calendar

 May 18th - 21st

-One of the most beautiful destinations in the world, The Bahamas is a top choice for many travelers.
+One of the most beautiful destinations in the world, The Bahamas is a top choice for many travellers.
 Throw in a spectacular carnival event and you’ll have even more motivation to visit this island to get acquainted with its culture.
 Carnival in the Bahamas is usually held in the first week of May, though there are lots of other events happening year-round.

 junkanoo-bahamas